Take a look at this video about bullying, called: 'Let's stop bullying for all: advice from disabled young people to other disabled young people.'

 Government guidance says that bullying means behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
 Bullying can take many forms, including cyber-bullying and is often motivated by prejudice against certain groups or because another child is seen as different.

-Children and young people with special educational needs and disabilities (SEND) are three times more likely to be bullied compared with their peers.
-Click here for further information and advice for parents of disabled children that may be experiencing bullying.
+Children and young people with Special Educational Needs and Disabilities (SEND) are three times more likely to be bullied compared with their peers.
+Here is further information and Government guidance for parents of disabled children that may be experiencing bullying.

 bullying related to race, religion and culture

 bullying pupils with disabilities or special educational needs